Transfer-Entropy-Regularized Markov Decision Processes: Interpretations

 \subsection{Networked Control Systems}

-The first application is the analysis of networked control systems, where sensors and controllers are placed in geographically separate locations in the control system and hence the sensor data must be transmitted to the controller over a rate-limited communication media.
-Fig.~\ref{fig:channel} shows a standard MDP with a discrete-time finite-horizon formalism, except that a decision policy must be realized by a joint design of encoder and decoder, together with an appropriate codebook for discrete noiseless channel.
+The first application is the analysis of networked control systems, where the sensor data is transmitted to the controller over a rate-limited communication channel.
+Fig.~\ref{fig:channel} shows a discrete-time, finite-horizon MDP setup in which a decision policy must be realized by a joint design of encoder and decoder, together with an appropriate codebook for discrete noiseless channel.
 Most generally, assume that an encoder is a stochastic kernel $e_t(w_t|x^t, w^{t-1})$ and a decoder is a stochastic kernel $d_t(u_t|w^t,u^{t-1})$.
 At each time step, a codeword $w_t$ is chosen from a codebook $\mathcal{W}_t$ such that $|\mathcal{W}_t|=2^{R_t}$.
-We refer to $R=\sum_{t=1}^T R_t$ as the \emph{rate} of communication in the feedback architecture in Fig.~\ref{fig:channel}.
-The next proposition claims that the rate of communication in Fig.~\ref{fig:channel} is fundamentally lower bounded by the directed information. \begin{prop} Let an encoder and a decoder be any stochastic kernels of the form $e_t(w_t|x^t,w^{t-1})$ and $d_t(u_t|w^t, u^{t-1})$.
+We refer to $R=\sum_{t=1}^T R_t$ as the \emph{rate} of communication.
+The next proposition claims that the rate of communication in Fig.~\ref{fig:channel} is fundamentally lower bounded by the directed information. \begin{prop} Let the encoder and the decoder be any stochastic kernels of the form $e_t(w_t|x^t,w^{t-1})$ and $d_t(u_t|w^t, u^{t-1})$.
 Then $R\log 2\geq I(X^T\rightarrow U^T)$. \end{prop} \begin{pf} Note that

 The first inequality is due to the fact that entropy of a discrete random variable cannot be greater than its log-cardinality.
 Notice that a factor $\log 2$ appears since we are using the natural logarithm in this paper.
 The second inequality holds because conditioning reduces entropy.
 The third inequality follows since entropy is nonnegative.
 The last quantity is known as the \emph{causally conditioned directed information} \cite{kramer2003capacity}.
 The feedback data-processing inequality \cite{tanaka2015lqg}